Tearmoon Empire: Characters

 The mastermind behind the revolution in Remno.
 He also schemes to eliminate Mia, as he sees her as a threat to his plans, but is thwarted and punished by Rafina.

 Media

 Light novels

 Written by Nozomu Mochitsuki, the series began publication on the Shōsetsuka ni Narō novel posting website on August 13, 2018.
 In June 2019, the series was acquired by TO Books, who published the series in print with illustrations by Gilse.
-As of August 2025, eighteen volumes have been released.
+As of November 2025, eighteen volumes and two short story collections have been released.

 In November 2019, J-Novel Club announced that they licensed the novels for English publication under their J-Novel Heart imprint.